emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #slide[
   #text(size: 18pt)[
-    - Schlüsselwort `synchronized` für Methoden:
+    - Keyword `synchronized` for methods:
-      - Objekt wird gesperrt, sobald ein Thread eine synchronisierte Methode betritt
+      - Object is locked as soon as a thread enters a synchronized method
-      - Objekt wird wieder freigegeben, wenn Thread die Methode wieder verlässt
+      - Object is released again when thread leaves the method

-    - Synchronisierte Methoden (gegenseitiger Ausschluss):
+    - Synchronized methods (mutual exclusion):
-      - Objekt gesperrt: Threads können keine synchronisierten Methoden betreten.
-(Alle synchronisierten Methoden sind gesperrt, nicht nur die gerade ausgeführte!)
+      - Object locked: Threads cannot enter synchronized methods.
+(All synchronized methods are locked, not just the one currently being executed!)
-      - Threads warten im Zustand Blockiert bis das Objekt wieder freigegeben wurde.
+      - Threads wait in blocked state until the object is released again.

-    - Nicht-synchronisierte Methoden:
+    - Non-synchronized methods:
-      - Threads können aber bei gesperrtem Objekt nicht-synchronisierte Methoden betreten.
+      - Threads can enter non-synchronized methods when object is locked.

     #task[
-      - Helfen Sie Ihrer Bank:
+      - Help your bank:
-        - Sorgen Sie dafür, dass bei Einzahlungen und Auszahlungen nichts mehr schief geht.
+        - Ensure that nothing goes wrong with deposits and withdrawals.
     ]
   ]
 ]